Appracatappra/SwiftUIGamepad/Sources/SwiftUIGamepad/SwiftUIGamepad.docc/SwiftUIGamepad.md

 Using `SwiftUIGamepad` you can easily add Gamepad support to any `SwiftUI` based app. `SwiftUIGamepad` provides a built-in set of Gamepad images and support for showing a help overlay based on the way the Gamepad is being used in any `View`. `SwiftUIGamepad` also provides support for Gamepads attaching/detaching from the Device and has an overlay when the App requires a Gamepad to work.

+### Enabling Gamepad Support

+Before you can use a Gamepad in your Swift App, you need to enable support.
+In Xcode, select your App's **Project** > **Signing & Capabilities** > **+ Capability** and add **Game Controllers**:

+@Image(source: "Image04.png", alt: "Xcode Signing & Capabilities")

+Once enabled, select the types of Gamepads that you want to support from the list of checkboxes.

+* **Extended Gamepad** - These are game controller like PS4, PS5 and Xbox gamepads.
+This is the main type of gamepad that the package was designed to support.
+* **Micro Gamepad** - This is the Apple TV Siri Remote that can act like a tiny gamepad.
+* **Directional Gamepad** - A small gamepad that has a D-Pad and A & B Buttons only.

+> If you have **Micro Gamepad** enabled, it can keep the Apple TV from recognizing that an **Extended Gamepad** has connected.
+If you are using this package in a tvOS app, I suggest disabling it.

 ### Responding to Gamepad Events

 By importing `SwiftUIGamepad` into a SwiftUI `View` definition, it will get several new events that you can respond to as the user interacts with the gamepad and it connects to or disconnects from the device the app is running on.